History of the Cromwell Tower Observatory

 Astronomically, Gill's career started in the Cromwell Tower2.
 In one swoop, Gill combined his interests in astronomy and time to bring astronomical time to Aberdeen.
 He persuaded Professor Thomson to set up the transit telescope that had been acquired years ago for the purpose but taken out of commission.
 This was mounted under the North dome.
 Gill installed a mean-time clock with electrical contacts, taking wires to the King's College turret clock, which was modified to act as a slave by the provision of a Bain's electrical pendulum.
 We still have the Gill's clock, with its clear silvered dial engraved 'D. Gill & Son, Watchmaker to the Queen, ABERDEEN'.
 The clock was readily adjusted to keep in synchronism with the heavens, any necessary corrections being made following observations through the transit telescope.
 Gill went further and took wires well over a km to the Marischal College tower clock and the best part of another km to the clock outside his own shop in Union Street.
 You can just see the residue of this wiring system in an insulator or two left on the other side of King's quadrangle.
 Even Edinburgh, with its one O'clock gun, couldn't match the technological innovation of bringing precision time to every citizen in the High Street, all day through.
 It was Edinburgh's one O'clock gun, set up by Piazzi Smyth, that had inspired Gill to suggest the whole enterprise to Thomson.

 After the provision of time had been established as a routine, Gill and Professor Thomson looked to install an equatorial telescope under the south dome.
 After eyeing up a T. Cooke and Sons telescope that had become available upon the death of Cooke's intended customer, they had to settle for a second hand 3.75 inch diameter, 4 foot focal length refractor signed A. Ross, because the Cooke instrument was too big for the dome.
-The Ross telescope had quite an early example of a clockwork tracking mechanism.
+Andrew Ross had died by then but his telescope had quite an early example of a clockwork tracking mechanism.
 The objective was reported by Gill to be good but the tracking mechanism imprecise.
 The telescope was used to follow the transit of Mercury across the face of the Sun on 4th November 1865 and observe the solar eclipse of 6th March 1867.
 You can still see this telescope in a display case in the foyer of the Fraser Noble Building, nearby.
-The telescope may have been good enough for teaching but Gill went on to pursue his own astronomical interests by purchasing a 12 inch reflector that he installed at his father's home in the city.
-Street lights were not a problem in 1870.
+The telescope may have been good enough for teaching but Gill went on to pursue his own astronomical interests by purchasing a 12 inch silvered mirror and building his own reflecting telescope that he installed in his father's garden in the city.
+Street lights were not a problem in the late 1860s.

 Thomson, meanwhile, turned the observatory's interest to meteorology and at the end of the 1860s managed to set up at the Cromwell tower the most northerly station in the first British national network of meteorological observing stations3.
 7 stations covered Britain.
 (Apart form Aberdeen and Kew, these were Glasgow, Stonyhurst, Falmouth, Armagh and Valencia).
 They telegraphed readings of temperature, pressure and wind back to the 'Meteorological Committee' at Kew.
 The anemometer you see whirling beside the observatory, and blocking some of the view, is the original Robinson cup anemometer put in place in 1868 (or 1870 according to one source).
 There are very few such 4-cup instruments still in action on their original site.
 The Cromwell tower observatory was mainly used as a meteorological observatory from then on.